MaskSR/MaskSR2/index.md

 ## Style Transfer Examples

-We use samples from Medley-solos-DB [1] as "input" (inject it before the first sampling step) to DAG and generate "outputs" with different models.
+We use samples from [Medley-solos-DB](https://zenodo.org/record/1344103) as "input" (inject it before the first sampling step) to DAG and generate "outputs" with different models.

 ### Flute